ClementNerma/Rave/docs/master.md

 Proxies are entities that don't have a real value.
 Instead, when we attempt to either read or write them, a related callback is called.

 Proxies are defined using the `proxy` keyword, with an object containing the callback called when the object is read - called the "getter" - and the one when the object is written - called the "setter" -.
-Note that the setter is optional ; if none is specified, all assignments will result in an error at build time.
+Note that the setter is optional ; if None is specified, all assignments will result in an error at build time.

 ```rave
 val _counter = 0u;